 We took this work forward also by collaborating with author Rhea Ghosh, to publish a seminal book highlighting the conditions of captive elephants, as they are currently used and kept in India.
 Initially started as an informal documentation, Gods in Chains later expanded to become a handbook of sorts , for anyone wanting to know more of the reality behind the veil of glamour and majesty of the captive pachyderm, especially in temple rituals and festival processions.
 The often troubled and complex relationship with their only companion, the mahout , is also a story of pathos and heartbreak for a deeply social and community-minded animal.
 WRRC was awarded the Proggy Award by People for Ethical Treatment of Animals (PETA) for this book and it was also the Social Cause Book of the Year, 2005.)

 Over the years, we have published more reports in collaboration with experts in the field, also continued legal advocacy actions, and finally established two Elephant Care Facilities in Malur and Marakanam respectively, the latter run in collaboration with the Tree Foundation .
-These facilities house 5 rescued elephants currently who are being cared for in a comprehensive rehabilitation process, based on the knowledge we have gathered over a decade of research and collaboration with experts, to understand elephant keeping and the needs and requirements of these beautiful, majestic animals who are intelligent, emotionally sentient and highly social.
+The Marakkanam Camp housed three elephants handed over by an institution in Tamil Nadu, who expressed inability to look after the same.
+They were cared for in a comprehensive rehabilitation process, based on the knowledge we have gathered over a decade of research and collaboration with experts, to understand elephant keeping and the needs and requirements of these beautiful, majestic animals who are intelligent, emotionally sentient and highly social.